maotterson/nuxt-netlify-homepage/content/skill/Amazon Web Services.md

 ---
 Historically I have deployed several applications via the Elastic Beanstalk service, or managed EC2 instances.

-I also have some experience creating lambda functions as my interest in microservices-oriented/serverless architectures has grown.
+I also have some experience creating Lambda functions as my interest in microservices-oriented/serverless architectures has grown.